<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Stage 5 - Optimizing

 The Optimizing stage is just what it sounds like - the organization is now optimizing its cybersecurity program.
 Culturally, the executives and board have no conflict with the risk and compliance process.
 Essentially, the organization is fully integrated with strategic decision-making.
 Governance of the data and demand for it is being driven by management.
-Instead of being used as justification for cybersecurity, reports are now used to help drive decisions across the supply chain.
+Instead of being used as justification for cybersecurity, reports are now used to help guide decisions across the supply chain.
 At this stage, the program is mature enough that the board level is given visibility, and compliance is expected.
 An IRM solution has to be present at this stage to scale assessments quickly without re-assessing all the controls.
 At this stage, the organization cannot afford to have inaccurate data or convoluted information that does not tie back to the actual impact of risk.
-The captured data must be presented to management with authentic visibility to drive business decisions.
+The captured data must be publicly available to management to drive business decisions.

 Stage 6 - Dynamic

 Finally, in the Dynamic stage, the cybersecurity program has peaked.
 Your automated solution has to be involved not just in automating compliance but also in driving decisions around controls with automated reporting.
-Human intervention may still validate risk data (and should be).
+Human intervention may still validate risk data (and should).
 Still, your management solution collects data about risk nearly everywhere, and that data needs to be involved in adjusting cybersecurity posturing dynamically.
 The Risk Operations Center will act proactively rather than reactively in this stage since it can predict the potential impact of risk.

 Closing Thoughts